nus-cs2103-AY2223S1/ip/docs/README.md

 Marks a task as incomplete when valid index is given.

 ```
-OK, I've marked this task as not done yet:
+My friend, I've marked this task as not done yet:
 [X][ ] TASK_DESCRIPTION
 ```